• Home

 Gluten free flour, butter, granulated sugar, water, milk, cocoa powder, baking soda, cornstarch water, vegetable oil, white vinegar, kosher salt, vanilla and confectioners' sugar in separate containers.

-• White Vinegar- We use this along with the milk of choice to make a homemade buttermilk.
+• White Vinegar- We use this along with the milk to make a homemade buttermilk.

 • Vegetable Oil- The cake of these cupcakes uses oil instead of butter/vegan baking stick to help it stay moist.